kumarpit/sudoku/README.md

 ![example-gif](https://github.com/kumarpit/sudoku/blob/main/gifs/Animation2.gif)

 # Todo
-- [ ] Add OCR to enable user to upload photo of sudoku puzzle and the app can overlay the solution over the uploaded picture.
+- [ ] Add OCR to enable the user to upload a photo of a sudoku puzzle and the app can overlay the solution over the uploaded picture.